rohannramesh/Basketball_predictions/README.md

 :-------------------------------------:|:---------------------------------------------:|:---------------------------------------------:
 ![](Figures/tsne/tsne_Agg_Clusters.png)|  ![](Figures/tsne/tsne_W-L.png) 	           |  ![](Figures/BarPlots/bar_clusters_W-L.png)

-While in the tsne plot we see a clustering of bright colors in some clusters but not in others, the predictive power of each cluster is clear using the barplot (number of teams per cluster above or below each bar).
+While in the tsne plot we see a clustering of bright colors in some clusters but not in others, the predictive power of each cluster is clearer using the barplot (number of teams per cluster above or below each bar).
 Teams in clusters 2 and 8 were more likely to win games than to lose games, and teams in clusters 3 and 4 were more likely to lose games than to win games.
 This suggests there is something about the graphs for teams in clusters 2 and 8 that make them more likely to win vs. lose.

 To confirm this was due to the graph structure of the teams and not something trivial, as a control, we generated the same plots but for the two metrics used to build the graphs: points per game (PPG) and assists per game (APG).
 For example, we do not want clusters 2 and 8 to win more games simply because they score more points.